Quoding/AbstraktrWallpaperUpdater/README.md

 ## Disclaimer

 This is literally code I wrote in 30 minutes.
-It might skip on the 60th hour since the release of a new image doesn't seem exactly on time.
-No guarantees whatsoever, it is definitely ugly/trash code, but it gets the job done.
-I'm not a dev.
+It sucks